Georgia lawmaker’s legal work targeted again over voting law

 Opponents say the bill will cut the ability of Democrats and minorities to vote.
 It requires people to present proof of identification to request an absentee ballot, cuts the number of days for requesting a ballot, shortens early voting before runoff elections, provides for fewer drop boxes than were allowed under emergency rules during the pandemic, allows for the state to take over local election offices and bars people from handing out food and water to voters in line within 150 feet (45 meters) of a polling place.

-Supporters say the bill was demanded by Republican voters alarmed by former President Donald Trump’s claims about fraud and make absentee balloting more secure, provide a permanent legal basis for drop boxes and expand the number of mandatory weekend early voting days.
+Supporters say the bill was demanded by Republican voters alarmed by former President Donald Trump’s claims about fraud and makes absentee balloting more secure, provides a permanent legal basis for drop boxes and expands the number of mandatory weekend early voting days.

 Fleming denies that he’s trying to keep anyone from voting and said he believes the law will withstand multiple lawsuits that have been filed seeking to overturn it.